CNuge/debar/README.md

 #debar works best when the tasks are highly parallelized
 denoise_file(fastq_example_file, filename = "multicore-example_output.fastq", multicore = 8, log_file = TRUE, keep_rejects = TRUE) #set the multicore parameter to the number of CPU cores available
 ```

+Certain paramater selections can further increase the speed with which `debar` can process data, but come with certain trade offs (that may or may not be worth consideration in the processing of your own data).
+The most drastic speed imrpovement is the provided